We aim to offer a portfolio of products and services that evolve with consumer demands.

 Our strategy: The choices we make

-- Meeting the needs of the modern consumer with healthy, delicious, convenient products for conscious, time-constrained lifestyles.
+- Meet the needs of the modern consumer with healthy, delicious, convenient products for conscious, time-constrained lifestyles.

-- Bringing premium food innovations to market fueled by consumer insights, pioneering nutrition science, and culinary excellence.
+- Bring distinctive, premium innovations to market fueled by creative exploration, consumer insights, pioneering nutrition science and culinary excellence.

-- Offering a wide array of plant-based foods, to be consumers' preferred choice as they diversify their diets.
+- Offering more plant-based food and beverage options to enable us to be the consumers' preferred choice as they diversify their diets.

 Our value creation model

 Our long-term value creation model is based on the balanced pursuit of resource efficient top- and bottom-line growth as well as improved capital efficiency.
 We create value by:

 - Improving operational efficiency.

 - Allocating our resources and capital with discipline and clear priorities, including through acquisitions and divestitures.